We’re hiring a Community Outreach Program Manager!

 - Strong interest in building rapport with youth, youth issues, and youth empowerment

-Impact and Accountability: The Community Outreach Program Manager represents BYTE – Empowering Youth Society in the general public.
-Poor communication skills or delays in responding to inquires can impact the reputation of BYTE with the public.
+The Community Outreach Program Manager represents BYTE – Empowering Youth Society in communities and the general public.
+The Community Outreach Manager is expected to be mindful of the ways in which their behaviour can impact communities and relationships.
+Poor communication skills or delays in responding to inquiries can impact the reputation of BYTE with the public.

 For some large projects, temporary staff members can be hired to coordinate for the duration of the project.
 These temporary staff may report to the Community Outreach Manager.

-Working Conditions: This position is located in a standard office environment, as well as in many community venues around Yukon Territory.
+This position is located in a open office environment, as well as in many community venues around Yukon Territory, Northwest Territories and areas of Northern British Columbia.
 Due to the nature of the role, the position should expect to work some weekends and overtime hours with a positive and willing attitude.
 The position may experience stress or fatigue as a result of demands.

-Conditions of Employment: Mandatory confidentiality is a condition of employment for all personnel.
+Mandatory confidentiality and completion of Vulnerable Sector Police Record Check is a condition of employment for all personnel.
 Failure to meet this requirement could result in dismissal.

 Do you have a passion for youth issues and want to help young people throughout Canada’s north?
 Are you between 18 and 29?
 Are you interested in going on exciting tours throughout the Yukon, northern BC and NWT?
 Then BYTEs facilitation team might just be for you!